pytest-dev/pytest/doc/en/reference.rst

    One or more doctest flag names from the standard ``doctest`` module.
    :doc:`See how pytest handles doctests <doctest>`.

+.. confval:: doctest_encoding

+   .. versionadded:: 3.1

+   Default encoding to use to decode text files with docstrings.
+   :doc:`See how pytest handles doctests <doctest>`.

 .. confval:: confcutdir

    Sets a directory where search upwards for ``conftest.py`` files stops.